phenixphp/phenix-docs/src/guide/seeders.md

 }
 ```

-## Running seeders
+## Running Seeders

-To seed your database you can use the Phenix `seed:run` command:
+To seed your database, use the Phenix `seed:run` command:

 ```
 php phenix seed:run
 ```

-You can indicate a specific seeder to be executed using the `--seed` option, short for `-s`:
+You can specify a particular seeder to be executed using the `--seed` option, short for `-s`:

 ```
 php phenix seed:run -s UsersSeeder